Becherovka for Beginners

 You can’t miss it in the shops and bars with it’s dark green bottle and yellow label but many people will never appreciate how good this drink can be.

 As an Englishman I found it intriguing that the original recipe for what is basically a herb liquor came from England in 1805.
 By 1807 a guy called Jan Becher started producing it commercially and although it’s associated strongly with Karlovy Vary in the Czech Republic (when you see “Carlsbad” on the bottle that’s the German name for Karlovy Vary), it is produced all over the world.
 It’s an aperitif and it’s seen as a stomach settler.
-Actually it was first sold as a medicine under the name “English Bitter”.
+Actually it was first sold as a medicine under the name “English Bitter” and the Czech tradition is still to drink it as a stomach settler before embarking on a night out.

 The first time people try it they usually make the mistake of drinking it neat or with ice.
 As noted above, the original Becherovka is a very bitter liquor with a specific taste and first-timers will pull a face worthy of having bitten into a juicy lemon.